-Assessment Objective 2 (Analysing and Improving).
-Written evidence of a sample of at least five candidates from across the ability range must be provided.
-Centres may also video record interviews with candidates where they are asked questions, probably by the teacher where they explain skills being performed by a colleague, analyse their performance and suggest any identified weaknesses might be improved through different training methods and practice
+www.papaCambridge.com Assessment Objective 2 (Analysing and Improving).
+Written evidence of a sample of at candidates from across the ability range must be provided.
+Centres may also video interviews with candidates where they are asked questions, probably by the teacher where explain skills being performed by a colleague, analyse their performance and suggest ways the any identified weaknesses might be improved through different training methods and practices.